danamag/stremio-addons-list/README.md

 ## How it works

 When submitting an addon to the list, a github issue is created to represent this submission.
-If the original poster closes his/her issue, or someone with access to the project closes the issue, the addon will be removed from the list.
+If the original poster closes their issue, or someone with access to the project closes the issue, the addon will be removed from the list.

 All addons in the list are ordered by the thumbs up / down votes of the github issues, if an addon has less than -10 votes it is removed from the list.